-13B-Cross-examination of victims of certain offences
+13B-Cross-examination of certain witnesses

-- (1) A defendant is not to be permitted to cross-examine a witness who is the alleged victim of an offence to which this section applies- - (a) in a criminal trial unless the cross-examination is by counsel; - (b) in civil proceedings relating to the offence unless- - (i) the cross-examination is by counsel; or - (ii) if the defendant is not legally represented in the proceedings-the cross-examination is conducted in accordance with subsection (2). - (2) For the purposes of subsection (1)(b)(ii)- - (a) the defendant must submit to the judge in writing the questions the defendant intends to ask the witness in cross-examination; and
+- (1) A defendant is not to be permitted to cross-examine a witness who is the alleged victim of an offence to which this section applies- - (a) in a criminal trial (whether or not related to the offence) unless the cross-examination is by counsel; - (b) in civil proceedings relating to the offence unless- - (i) the cross-examination is by counsel; or - (ii) if the defendant is not legally represented in the proceedings-to be undertaken- - (A) by the defendant submitting to the judge, in the manner required by the judge, the questions the defendant proposes the witness be asked in cross-examination and the judge (or the judge's delegate) asking the witness those of the questions submitted that are determined by the judge to be allowable in cross-examination; or - (B) as otherwise directed by the judge. - (3) If a defendant is not legally represented in a criminal trial that will involve the taking of evidence from any such witness, the court must ensure that the defendant- - (a) has been warned of the limitation on the right of cross-examination imposed by this section; and - (b) has been informed- - (i) that he or she may be entitled to legal assistance under the Legal Services Commission Act 1977;

-- (b) the judge (or the judge's delegate) will ask the witness those of the questions submitted that are determined by the judge to be allowable in cross-examination. - (3) If a defendant is not legally represented in a criminal trial that will involve the taking of evidence from any such witness, the court must ensure that the defendant- - (a) has been warned of the limitation on the right of cross-examination imposed by this section; and - (b) has been informed- - (i) that he or she may be entitled to legal assistance under the Legal Services Commission Act 1977; - (ii) in any case-of his or her rights under the Criminal Law (Legal Representation) Act 2001 to obtain the assistance of counsel for the purpose of cross-examining the witness; and - (c) has had a reasonable opportunity to obtain the assistance of counsel before the evidence is taken. - (4) If, in a criminal trial, an unrepresented defendant obtains the assistance of counsel for the purpose of cross-examining such a witness, the judge must- - (a) explain to the jury the limitation imposed by this section on the defendant's right to personally cross-examine the witness; and - (b) warn the jury that no adverse inference may be drawn against the defendant from the requirement for the unrepresented defendant to obtain the assistance of counsel to cross-examine the witness. - (5) In this section-
+- (ii) in any case-of his or her rights under the Criminal Law (Legal Representation) Act 2001 to obtain the assistance of counsel for the purpose of cross-examining the witness; and - (c) has had a reasonable opportunity to obtain the assistance of counsel before the evidence is taken. - (4) If, in a criminal trial, an unrepresented defendant obtains the assistance of counsel for the purpose of cross-examining such a witness, the judge must- - (a) explain to the jury the limitation imposed by this section on the defendant's right to personally cross-examine the witness; and - (b) warn the jury that no adverse inference may be drawn against the defendant from the requirement for the unrepresented defendant to obtain the assistance of counsel to cross-examine the witness. - (5) In this section-